agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 manipulate_string("let's jam")
 #=> let's jam
 ```
-But it's a bit more difficult to protect against the second issue of passing arguments out of order...
+But it's a bit more difficult to protect against the second issue where we attempt to pass arguments out of order...

 ``` ruby
 def manipulate_string(string, volume)